mosip/id-authentication/kernel/kernel-keymanager-softhsm/Readme.md

         User PIN init.:   no
         Label:
 ```
-5. Put the newly conf file location `(D:\SoftHSM2\etc\softhsm2-application.conf)` in `mosip.kernel.keymanager.softhsm.config-path` property.
+5. Put the newly conf filepath `D:\SoftHSM2\etc\softhsm2-application.conf` in `mosip.kernel.keymanager.softhsm.config-path` property.
 Softhsm is ready to be used.

 ### Linux